HOA Reserve Studies & Funding

 Reserve Studies Are Required

-• A reserve company retained by the board identifies all major common area components, their cost to repair or replace them, and their remaining life span.
+• A reserve company retained by the board identifies all major common area components, their repair or replacement costs, and their remaining useful life.

 • The reserve company calculates how much money is needed and when.